-- Don’t leave the baby unattended on a table, couch, or bed, even briefly.
+- Don’t leave your baby unattended on a table, couch, or bed, even briefly.

-- Don’t drink hot liquids while holding the baby.
+- Don’t drink hot liquids while holding your baby.

 - Install smoke detectors in your home.
 Test them periodically and change the battery once a year.